 Our tip: enjoy a magical sunset overlooking Florence from the Piazzale di Michelangelo.
 This is far from a secret, but the view from up here is simply incredible.

-Of all the destinations we visited in Tuscany, we found Lucca particularly charming and would highly recommend you to see this place for yourself.
+Of all the destinations we visited on our road trip in Tuscany, we found Lucca particularly charming and would highly recommend you to see this place for yourself.
 The architecture style has a very medieval feel and the city of Lucca is actually surrounded by an excellently preserved medieval city wall, which you can walk or bike around its entire 4 kilometre length.

 One of the most famous sights in Lucca is Piazza dell’Anfiteatro.
 As the name implies, this square was built on the ruins of a Roman amphitheater, which is where it gets its characteristic oval shape from.